 - Other museum entrance fees

-Easy, guided bike and boat tour over flat, good asphalt bike paths and roads with light traffic.
+Easy, guided bike and boat tour over flat, asphalted bicycle paths and roads with light traffic.

-- Arrival in Amsterdam.
-A sail to Spaarndam; by bike Spaarndam – Haarlem, 6 mi.
+Day 1: Arrival in Amsterdam.
+Cruise to Spaarndam; by bike Spaarndam – Haarlem, 6 mi.
 (10 km)

 *All distances are approximate.
 The above planned itinerary is subject to change due to changing wind and weather conditions and other unforeseen circumstances having to do with mooring requirements, etc.